-These bakery-style muffins are beyond delicious!
+These bakery-style Chocolate Cranberry Muffins are beyond delicious!
 They're loaded with tart fresh cranberries and packed with sweet chocolate chips!
 These beauties are perfect for breakfast, brunch, snack time or dessert!
 Recipe can be scaled up or down by using the slider if you hover your mouse over the number of Servings.

 1CupButtermilk (or Whole Milk) - at room temperature (SEE NOTES)

 1 ¼CupsCranberries (fresh or frozen) – coarsely chopped (about 4.5 ounces) (SEE NOTES)

 ¾CupChocolate Chips- plus more for topping, optional (5 ounces) (SEE NOTES)